How to Build Your ACT Success Plan

 2. Develop your overall strategy for score improvement

-What target scores are you aiming for?
+- What target scores are you aiming for

-When will you take the exam, and how many times do you plan to take it?
+- When will you take the exam, and how many times do you plan to take it?

-Which areas do you need to work on the most?
+- Which areas do you need to work on the most?

-How much time will you invest per week?
+- How much time will you invest per week?

 Do you have a year, or four months to prep?
 An hour a week over the course of a year or three hours a week over the course of four months will result in the same total number of hours you’ll spend studying.
-This question depends on how much time you have left before the official test, and how much you need to prepare before test day, based on your target scores.
+This question depends on how much time you have left before the official test, and how much practice you need to fit in before test day, based on your target scores.

-Which resources will you use to prepare?
+- Which resources will you use to prepare?

 Will you consult a tutor or take classes?
 Do you plan on purchasing prep books, or using online materials?
 How many practice tests do you plan to take before test day?
 Pick your resources early on, and make sure that you choose a system (or multiple systems) where you will find value from your investment.
-Cheaper isn’t always better, but high-end prep materials aren’t always better either.

 3. Practice and improve